 default remote and places it in the

 current working directory (anywhere in the file system with user write access).

 $ dvc import https://github.com/example/registry \ images/faces/

-Besides downloading, importing saves the dependency of the local project towards the data source (registry repository).
+Besides downloading, importing saves the dependency from the local project to the data source (registry repo).
 This is achieved by creating a particular kind of DVC-file (a.k.a. import stage).
 This file can be used staged and committed with Git.

 As an addition to the import workflow, and enabled the saved dependency, we can